deodandem/1134/content/docs/Schedule/_index.md

 {{< hint info >}}
-Mid-term reflection questions will be sent out by email, please respond by Saturday night.
+Mid-term reflection questions will be sent out this week.
+Please respond by next week.
 {{< /hint >}}